nextstrain/nextclade/docs/user/nextclade-cli.md

    Add `--verbose` flag to show more information in the console.
 Add `--include-reference` flag to also write gap-stripped reference sequence and peptides into outputs.

+   The `--input-dataset` flag can be combined with individual `--input*` flags.
+In this case, individual flags override the corresponding files in the dataset.

+   You can learn more about input and output files in sections: [Input files](input-files), [Output files](output-files) and [Nextclade datasets](datasets).
+Read the built-in help (`nextclade --help`) for the detailed description of each flag.

 3. Find the output files in the `output/` directory:

   - `nextclade.aligned.fasta` - aligned input sequences
   - `nextclade.gene.<gene_name>.fasta` - aligned peptides corresponding to each gene
   - `nextclade.insertions.csv` - list of stripped insertions, for each input sequence
   - `nextclade.tsv` - results of the analysis in TSV format
   - `nextclade.csv` - same results, but in CSV format
   - `nextclade.json` - detailed results of the analysis in JSON format
   - `nextclade.auspice.json` - same as input tree, but with the input sequences placed onto it

 ## What's next?

 Congratulations, You have learned how to use Nextclade CLI!

 Going further, you might want to learn about the science behind the Nextclade internals in the [Algorithm](algorithm) section.
 The required input data is described in [Input files](input-files) section.
 And produced files are described in [Output files](output-files) section.
+The datasets are described in more details in the [Nextclade datasets](datasets) section.

 For a more convenient online tool, check out [Nextclade Web](nextclade-web).